 Splunk simplifies the tasks of security analysis by automating the stitching of multiple anomalies into a single threat.
 Deep investigative capabilities and behavior baselines help accelerate threat hunting.

-Prisma Cloud is a Palo Alto Networks product, a comprehensive cloud security solution that offers security, workload protection, infrastructure entitlement management, posture management, and network security.
+Prisma Cloud is a Palo Alto Networks user behavior analytics product, a comprehensive cloud security solution that offers security, workload protection, infrastructure entitlement management, posture management, and network security.